 Medtner Society of Korea

-Founded by two doctoral students Haeshin Shin (Boston University) and Hanna Choi (The Royal Conservatoire of Scotland), the Medtner Society of Korea is an association focused on increasing awareness of the accomplishments of Russian composer and pianist Nikolai Medtner (1880-1951).
+Founded by doctoral students Haeshin Shin (Boston University) and Hanna Choi (The Royal Conservatoire of Scotland), the Medtner Society of Korea is an association focused on increasing awareness of the accomplishments of Russian pianist and composer Nikolai Medtner (1880-1951).

-Immersing myself in the brand, I listened to Medtner while working on this project and say that I'm a fan.
+To immerse myself in the brand, I listened to Medtner while working on this project and can say that I'm a fan.